tikibird911/ibotta_test/flask_app/README.md

 ## Extending the App

 - Add support for other file formats (CSV, JSON)
-- Integrate additional machine learning models
+- Integrate additional machine learning or graph neural network models
-- Enhance the web UI for better user experience
+- Enhance the web UI for better user experience and graph exploration
 - Deploy to cloud platforms (Heroku, AWS, etc.)

 ---